Forward geocoding is the process of taking an address or place information and identifying its location on the globe.

 - Provide the entire address as a string via the

-argument - Provide parts of the address using the arguments
+single_lineargument - Provide parts of the address using the arguments

 Single line address geocoding

-argument is a very flexible way of geocoding addresses.
+It can be tough to parse out addresses into their components.
+Using the single_line argument is a very flexible way of geocoding addresses.
 Doing utilizes the ArcGIS World Geocoder’s address parsing capabilities.

 For example, we can geocode the same location using 3 decreasingly specific addresses.